GimpArm/AntRunner/README.md

 If there is no flag location set then the flag will randomly be placed.
 There can be multiple possible flag locations and a location will be chosen at random.

 ## Debugging
 Execute the AntRunner.exe with the argument `debug` then attach to the process with the Visual Studio debugger.
 The debug argument waits for each ant to finish before continuing so you have time to debug.
+You can also press **F5** while AntRunner.exe is running to toggle debug mode on and off.
 ```
 AntRunner.exe debug
 ```